• Skip to primary navigation

 Adaptive Execution Plans

-This is quite noticeable features in the Release 12c.
+This is quite a noticeable feature in the Release 12c.
 A query plan changes during execution because runtime conditions indicate that optimizer estimates are inaccurate.

 All adaptive execution plans rely on statistics that are collected during query execution.